bishaldml/Creating-a-simple-CI-CD-pipelilne-using-Cloud-Source-Repositories-Artifact-Registry-and-Cloud-Build./README.md

 Click on the second most recent build available (or the v1.0 build that executed successfully) Click Rebuild.
 ```
-Yaswant Kumar Jangiti (Qwiklabs Support)

-May 16, 2024, 16:39 GMT+5:30

-Hi Bishal,

-Following our conversation I noticed that you've encountered challenges while Implement DevOps Workflows in Google Cloud: Challenge Lab.
-After conducting internal testing, we successfully completed the lab without any issues again.

-To assist you further, we recommend trying the lab again with the updated workaround of task 6 below:

-Please start the lab in incognito

 Task 6.
 Roll back the production deployment